+Companies identify embedded commodities through methods such as life-cycle analysis, publicly available information on products containing embedded commodities and/or engagement with their suppliers, among other methods.
 The table below provides further details on the forms of the key forest risk commodities considered in the questionnaire:

 Forest risk commodity Explanation Timber products This includes all solid timber as well as products made from processed wood fiber such as paper, packaging, cardboard and specialty fibers (e.g., viscose).
 It also includes timber products used for biomass.
 Palm oil This includes crude palm oil, palm kernel oil, and all of its derivatives.
 Please note that palm oil used for biofuel production is also included in this category.
 Cattle products This includes all food products containing beef, all clothing, furniture and accessories that are made of leather, tallow, and all other products derived from cattle.
 Please note that tallow used for biofuel production is also included in this category.
 Dairy products are not included in this category.
-Soy This includes all meal or oil containing soy and any derivatives that are obtained from soy (including soy used by your suppliers to feed animals bred for consumption or to produce dairy or eggs).
+Soy This includes all meal or oil containing soy and any derivatives that are obtained from soy (including those embedded in animal products from soy-based animal feed).
 Please note that soy used for biofuel production is also included in this category.

-Forest risk commodity Commodity Disclosure Stage of the supply chain Explanation if not disclosing Timber products Disclosing Production, Processing, Trading N/A Palm oil Disclosing Production, Processing, Trading N/A Cattle products Not disclosing Retailing We are aware that certain product lines contain leather.
+Forest risk commodity Commodity Disclosure Stage of the supply chain Are you disclosing information on embedded commodities?
+Explanation if not disclosing Timber products Disclosing Production, Processing, Trading No, because we have no embedded commodities N/A Palm oil Disclosing Production, Processing, Trading No, because we have no embedded commodities N/A

+Cattle products Not disclosing Retailing No, because we have no embedded commodities We are aware that certain product lines contain leather.
 However, these only represent a small percentage of our business revenue (> 1%).
 Up to now our focus has been timber products (packaging), palm oil, soy and cocoa.
 We are planning on conducting a full risk assessment with regards to leather and will report on this commodity in next year's disclosure.
-Soy Disclosing Production, Processing, Trading N/A

-Other - Rubber This commodity is not produced, sourced or used by our organization N/A N/A Other - Cocoa Disclosing Production, Processing, Trading N/A Other - Coffee This commodity is not produced, sourced or used by our organization N/A N/A
+Soy Disclosing Production, Processing, Trading Yes N/A Other - Rubber This commodity is not produced, sourced or used by our organization N/A N/A N/A Other - Cocoa Disclosing Production, Processing, Trading No, because we have no embedded commodities N/A Other - Coffee This commodity is not produced, sourced or used by our organization N/A N/A N/A

-[PM4.2] Disclose your production and/or consumption data.
+[SME4.2] Disclose your production and/or consumption data.

-This question is only presented if in PM0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Forests Risk Matrix, and you are disclosing for at least one commodity in PM4.1.
+This question is only presented if in SME0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Forests Risk Matrix, and you are disclosing for at least one commodity in SME4.1.